 position Assistant Coach

-Ryan Pedon enters his fourth season in 2020-21 as an assistant coach at Ohio State after joining the staff in June 2017.
+Ryan Pedon enters his fifth season in 2021-22 as an assistant coach at Ohio State after joining the staff in June 2017.
 The Columbus native returned home after spending two seasons as an assistant on Chris Holtmann’s staff at Butler.

 Ohio State completed the 2018-19 campaign with another 20-wins and a second-consecutive trip to the NCAA Tournament Second Round after a defeat of Iowa State in the NCAA First Round game in Tulsa.

-Heading into the 2020 Big Ten Tournament, which, along with the 2020 NCAA Tournament was cancelled, the Buckeyes built an overall record of 21-10 with a league mark of 11-9, good enough for a tie for the No 5 spot in the league standings.
+Heading into the 2020 Big Ten Tournament, which, along with the 2020 NCAA Tournament was canceled, the Buckeyes built an overall record of 21-10 with a league mark of 11-9, good enough for a tie for the No 5 spot in the league standings.
 The Big Ten was considered the best league nationally and the toughest top-to-bottom in perhaps the history of the league in 2020.
+The league was better in 2021.
+The Buckeyes finished fifth overall in the conference with a 12-8 record.

 In Pedon’s two seasons at Butler, the Bulldogs tallied a 47-20 record and advanced the NCAA Tournament twice. in 2016-17, the Bulldogs went 25-9, finished second in the BIG EAST and advanced to the Sweet 16 for the first time since 2011.
 In 2015-16, Butler went 22-11 and advanced to the second round of the NCAA Tournament.